RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/first_generation/README.md

 R.txt

    - This is a set of point sources ~30° RA away from zenith at JD 2460000.0 for an observer at the MWA location.
-They spell out the letter "R" from <!-- TODO: check the orientation --> east to west across the sky with the tops of the letters to the north.
+They spell out the letter "R" from east to west across the sky with the tops of the letters to the north.

 MOON.txt